HTMLMin/Laravel-HTMLMin/README.md

 Please check the system requirements before installing Laravel HTMLMin.

-To get the latest version of Laravel HTMLMin, simply require it in your `composer.json` file.
+To get the latest version of Laravel HTMLMin, simply require `"graham-campbell/htmlmin": "1.0.*@RC"` in your `composer.json` file.

-`"graham-campbell/htmlmin": "*"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel HTMLMin is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.